fionan313/MusicVisuals/README.md

 For this assignment, we were tasked as a group to make a music visualizer using Processing in Java.
 Each of us was assigned a specific case to add our visuals to the program.
 Each member took on the task and made creative additions to the program.
 Using github we  there are 7 cases in total, 2 made by Alannah, 2 made by Fionán and 3 made by Éadaoin. across each of our cases we explored a various amount of functions.
 Fionán explored 3D models and matrixes, Alannah employed mouse input for one of her cases, and Éadaoin explored her creativity by combining two of her cases to making a unique 3rd case.

 # Instructions
 We used a keypressed and switch case to access the individual visuals.
 We were able to swap between visuals by pressing between 0-7.
 As well as this we included keys to change song, this was 'g' for We Like To Party and 'h' for Glue.
-We also used 'w','a','s' and 'd' t change the camera angles to view different dimensions of our visuals.
+We also used 'w','a','s' and 'd' to change the camera angles to view different dimensions of our visuals.

 # How it works
 <b>Éadaoin</b>